-This post is sponsored by Entertainment One, however the views and opinions expressed represent my own and I only work with brands & products that I trust and believe in.
+This post is sponsored by Entertainment One, however the views and opinions expressed represent my own.

 Have you ever thought about investing in gold before?
 I’ll be honest, I never have.
 Index funds?
 That’s how I started my investing journey.
 Mutual funds?
 Been there, done that.
 ETFs?
 My new favourite thing.
 Gold?
 Well…does my wedding ring count?
 Because that’s pretty much the only gold I’ve ever invested in.

 So, when I was asked to chat about gold investing for a video to promote Yukon Gold (my new binge-worthy guilty pleasure), I started digging deep (no pun intended) to learn more about the pros and cons of investing in gold.

 And here’s what I found out that I think you’d also like to know before you start trading in your cash for gold bullion or buying some land up north to start mining for the precious metal yourself.